julelang/manual/src/common-concepts/variables.md

 Short declaration is a language feature that allows you to declare variables with a shorter and simpler syntax without using the `let` keyword.

-The syntax is almost the same as the `let` keyword and the same rules apply.
+The syntax is almost the same as the `let` keyword, and the same rules apply.

 The `:=` operator is used to define a short declaration statement.
 This operator means that it is a declarative assignment expression, not an assignment.
-That is, it is a semantic shortcut equivalent to `let (...) =` and and are handled in the same way.
+That is, it is a semantic shortcut equivalent to `let (...) =` and is handled in the same way.

 For example:
 ```jule